-Sleeping Beauty Trail is a 2.4 mile heavily trafficked out and back trail located near Stevenson, WA that offers scenic views and is rated as moderate.
+Sleeping Beauty Trail is a 2.4 mile heavily trafficked out and back trail located near Stevenson, Washington that offers scenic views and is rated as moderate.
 The trail is primarily used for hiking and is accessible from May until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash